varnishcache/homepage/R1/source/releases/rel4.1.3.rst

 All users on 4.1 and 4.0 are recommended to upgrade to this version.

-Operating System Specifc Installation Guides
+Operating System Specific Installation Guides
 --------------------------------------------

 * :ref:`install_ubuntu`